clikrmarketing/Oowloo-v0/src/content/sections/book-demo.md

 head: Connect with Us
 # Place Icons inside src/icons folder and mention filename without extension
 icon: "stars"
-title: Book A Free Demo
+title: Get In Touch
-subtitle: Streamline HR processes and empower your team with our products.
-Facilitate manage employee data.
+subtitle: Book a demo with us to see how Oowloo can seamlessly fit your needs, simplifying your tasks and boosting efficiency.
 button:
   enable: true
-  label: "Book a Demo"
+  label: "Send Message"

 rightSection:
   name: Brooklyn Lean